Armanebtekari/Top-10-Websites-for-Learning-Python-for-FREE/README.md

  <a>About Project👨‍💻👊🏼<a>

-Hello guys, if you want to learn Python in 2022 and looking for some Free Websites and free Python tutorials then you have come to the right place.
-Earlier, I shared the best Python programming courses and Python projects which you can do to learn Python.😊👨‍💻
+<p> Hello guys, if you want to learn Python in 2022 and looking for some Free Websites and free Python tutorials then you have come to the right place.
+Earlier, I shared the best Python programming courses and Python projects which you can do to learn Python.😊👨‍💻</p>

   <a>Getting Start👨‍💻🏼👏<a>